What is LVR?

 The bigger the deposit you can save, will mean the less money you have to borrow to buy a property.
 The amount you borrow has a direct impact on the amount of interest you pay.
 Between cutting back on general spending, sticking to a budget, and ensuring your savings are kept in the best account, there are lots of ways you can help save for a house deposit.

 If you’re struggling to save for a home deposit the Heritage Family Guarantee Loan can help.

-Take a look at our Mortgage Crusher account that offers 100% offset with convenient access to your money.
+Take a look at our Mortgage Crusher offset account that offers 100% offset with your eligible variable loan and convenient access to your money.

 A fixed rate loan allows you to lock an interest rate for a fixed period of time.
 It helps safeguard you against any changes to interest rates, making it easier to know exactly what repayments will be for the fixed period.
 A disadvantage could be that you won’t benefit from any decrease to interest rates, and breaking the fixed term may incur a cost.

 A variable rate loan means the interest you pay can go up and down in response to changes in the Reserve Bank of Australia cash rate, or changes made by the credit provider.
 The advantages and disadvantages of a variable rate are pretty simple – if the rate goes down, you’ll be paying less, if it goes up, you’ll be paying more.

 Heritage offers a formal pre-approval process to help give you some peace of mind when you’re wanting to make an offer on a property.
 Visit your local branch or phone 13 14 22 to find out if you qualify for a pre-approval.

 Download our handy Applying for a Home Loan help guide to make sure you’ve got what you need.

 Start your application online now, call 13 14 22, or visit your nearest branch to get the ball rolling.